under 30 sec scanNever stored

 Jawline Angle

 The angle of your jaw from chin to jaw corner.
-Defined, angular jaws typically measure 45-55°.
+Our jaw-slope measure typically reads 45-55° on defined jaws (this is our landmark measure, not the surgical ‘gonial angle’).
 One of the most important looksmaxxing metrics for men.

 Nose Proportion